lydell/eslint-plugin-simple-import-sort/README.md

 Imports that don’t match any regex are grouped together last.

 Side effect imports have `\u0000` prepended to their `from` string.
 You can match them with `"^\\u0000"`.

+Type imports have `\u0000` appended to their `from` string.
+You can match them with `"\\u0000$"` – but you probably need more than that to avoid them also being matched by other groups.

 The inner arrays are joined with one newline; the outer arrays are joined with two (creating a blank line).